This page contains links to some longer articles discussing specific issues in Access in greater detail.

 Automatic Form Resizing Tutorial - ResizeForm Me

-This article discusses the benefits of automatic form resizing when developing applications for use with different monitor sizes and resolutions.
+This is a series of four articles discussing the benefits of automatic form resizing when developing applications for use with different monitor sizes and resolutions.

 It also covers an alternative approach based on layout guides and anchoring.

-The latest version also includes code to zoom forms in/out according to user preference.
+b) zoom forms in/out according to user preference

 The article explains how the code works and provides tips for using the code most effectively in your own applications.
 It also covers some potential issues you may experience and possible solutions for each of these.